arrahhal/Etch-A-Sketch/README.md

 ## Overview

-This web applecation is a very basic paint app, it has the basic functionalites like select the color, the grid template pixels, eraser and clear the board buttons.
+This web applecation is a very basic paint app, it has the basic functionalites like select a color, custimize the grid template and clear the board.

 ### Screenshot